kristopolous/EvDa/README.md

  * If lambda is not set, returns true if key exists, false if it is not
  * If lambda is set,

-   * A handle is returned to deregister it.
-   * If the key is set, the lambda will run immediately and in the "ON" block.
+   * If the key is set, the lambda will run immediately and in the "ON" block. `undefined` is returned.
    * If the key is not set, execution will be deferred until it is set.
-   * undefined is returned.
+A handle is returned to deregister it.

 ### Extras
-There is an add-on file too for higher-order abstractions, which includes regex finding of keys, set operations, and atomic incrementers and decrementers, that clocks in at under 0.5KB.
-These functions are available in evda-extra.js
+There is an addon file for set, collection, and counter abstractions; these includes regex finding of keys, push, pop, and atomic incrementers and decrementers.
+They are available in evda-extra.js

 **[number] ev.incr(key)**